ericrqs/Juniper-vMX/README.md

      $vfpname16

-Follow the boot messages in the interactive console of the VCP.
+Follow the boot messages in the interactive console of the VCP in the OpenStack Horizon web GUI.
 Note that there will be no data in the Log tab because the serial console plugin is enabled.

 Wait about 10 minutes.
 For much of this time, there will be nothing on the console because the first VCP boot prints only to the serial console.
+For some of this time there will be a solid bright white cursor in the corner.
 Eventually it should start to print bright white text and FreeBSD boot messages.

+At the `login:` prompt, log in as `root` with no password.
+Run `cli` to get the JunOS CLI.

+    show interfaces terse

+If the vMX is working correctly, you should see interfaces like `ge-0/0/0`.
+They may take several minutes to show up.

+You can also perform a further network test:

+- Set an IP on `ge-0/0/0`:

+    login: root
+    cli
+    configure
+    set interfaces ge-0/0/0 unit 0 family inet ipv4 address 53.0.0.123/24
+    commit
+    exit
+_Note: This IP `53.0.0.123` must match the value that OpenStack assigned to the VFP VM on the `e` network_

+- Create two Cirros VMs on network `e`
+- Ensure that the Cirros VMs received IPs and can ping each other
+- Try to ping between a Cirros VM and the vMX from

+It can fail in a number of ways, in ascending order of severity:
+- Can't ping the `ge-0/0/0.0` interface
+- `ge-0/0/0` doesn't appear on the VCP
+- `pfe-/0/0/0` doesen't appear on the VCP
+- If you log in to the VFP console (`root`/`root`) you can't ping the VCP at `128.0.0.1`

+Once you have determined that the manually deployed vMX works on your system:

-Log in to the console of the VCP (root, no password) and do `halt`.
+- Log in to the console of the VCP (root, no password) and do `halt`.

-Power off the VCP VM.
+- Power off the VCP VM.

-Take a snapshot of the powered-off VCP called `vcpss`.
-This snapshot the image that will be used by Quali to deploy the VCP, along with the vanilla VFP image that was imported.
+- Take a snapshot of the powered-off VCP called `vcpss`.
+This snapshot is the image that will be used by Quali to deploy the VCP, along with the vanilla VFP image that was imported.

-After you have validated the system and taken the snapshot `vcpss`, clean up the networks and VMs:
+- Clean up the networks and VMs:

     n=81
     net128name="n128_$n"